 An activist, social critic, and one of the nation's most notable African American leaders, Dr. Marc Lamont Hill is among a new generation of public intellectuals who move with equal ease between Faculty Row and Fraternity Row, "the street" and Main Street.

-He is currently the host of BET News and VH1 Live, as well as a political contributor for CNN.
+He is currently the host of BET News and VH1 Live, as well as a former political contributor for CNN.
 An award-winning journalist, Dr. Hill has received numerous prestigious awards from the National Association of Black Journalists, GLAAD, and the International Academy of Digital Arts and Sciences.

 Dr. Hill is Distinguished Professor of African American Studies at Morehouse College.
 Prior to that, he held positions at Columbia University and Temple University.